godfreybwaira/shani-ob/README.md

 5. `loadstart`: fired when client starts to send data to server
 6. `end': fired when server finished to send data to client
 7. `progress`: fired when server is processing the client request
+8. `init`: fired when shani object is created
+9. `copy` fired when page content is copied

 **Syntax:**